How to navigate this post (and find the pattern):

 Pattern tips and tricks: Important, please read!:

 1. *** Important pattern printing tip*** When printing the patterns, do not print directly from Google docs.
-Download the pattern to your computer and open it in your adobe acrobat reader, choose actual size and print.
-(I just printed a pattern directly off Google docs and noticed it printed slightly smaller.)
+Download the pattern to your computer and open it in your adobe acrobat reader, choose actual size auto portrait landscape and print.
+(If you use any program other than the adobe reader, there is no gurantee the pages will print at the appropriate size.)

 2. Peasant dresses/tops are designed to be roomy, if you prefer a slimmer fit, move the bodice pattern over from the fold by about 1/2 inch.
 (I do this)

 3. The short sleeves are so cute if you shirr or add elastic to the bottom.
-(Unless it’s a night gown, then I will leave all elastic out…)
+(Unless it’s a nightgown, then I will leave the elastic out of the sleeves…)

 5. Pattern includes a 1/4 inch seam allowance, unless otherwise noted in the instructions

 6. Pattern note: If you choose to sew the long sleeve version, the sleeves sew up just like short sleeves and you can finish the edges with elastic, a regular quarter inch hem (where you fold 1/4 inch, press, fold another 1/4 inch, press and sew.) or with the quarter inch hem and shirring.
 It’s cute all ways.
-The long sleeve pattern comes in a regular (fuller) style and the narrower version you see on this dress.
+The long sleeve pattern comes in a regular (fuller) sleeve style and a narrow sleeve for knits.
 (I only recommend the narrower version when you are using stretch/knit fabric.)

 7. Want to make a modern version of the peasant dress with a sash?
 Jump to this tutorial.